gras1/MeterReading/README.md

 4. in a Terminal window cd in to the Ensek.Net.MeterReading.Api project folder and type 'dotnet run', then in a browser go to http://localhost:5139/index.html.
 This presents the swagger window.
 Click the 'Try it out' button, select the Meter_Reading.csv file, untick the 'Send empty value' option and click the 'Execute' button.
 Once it has successfully run, take a look at the response body and it should provide a full breakdown of import with full details of the records that didn't validate correctly or failed to import in to the database.

-*NB:* ensure the meter reading csv file uploaded is saved as either UTF7 or UTF8 encoding
+*NB:* ensure the meter reading csv file uploaded is saved as either UTF7 or UTF8 encoding *NB:* make sure that DBSetup project is run before running the integration test